Rithvijat/Auction-strategy/README.md

 # Auction-strategy-for-IPL-franchise
-- Analyzed IPL data to create a balanced squad and optimized budget allocation.
+- AIM : Developing auction strategy for new IPL franchise by analyzing past IPL data to create a strong and balanced squad
 - Internshala Data Science course - SQL project
 - Score- 88/100